 Immediately, there was a strong community backlash against Crandall.
-The white students were pulled out of the school by their parents, yet Crandall refused to yeild to their demands, and the school was eventually closed.
-She reopened the school in 1833, specifically for young black women, again to strong community reaction-local stores would not do business with her, the local doctor refused to treat the students, and neighbors through rocks and eggs at the building.
+The white students were pulled out of the school by their parents, yet Crandall refused to yield to their demands, and the school was eventually closed.
+She reopened the school in 1833, specifically for young black women, again to strong community reaction -- local stores would not do business with her, the local doctor refused to treat the students, and neighbors threw rocks and eggs at the building.
 One local opponent explained, "The colored people can never rise from their menial condition in our country, they ought not be permitted to rise here."

 To learn more about Prudence Crandall, click here

 Maria W. Stewart was one of the first American women to give a public address; in 1832 she spoke at Franklin Hall, in Boston, at the African American Female Intelligence Society.
 She was a close associate of David Walker and, the next year, in 1833, was among the first women to offer a public address to a mixed-gender audience when she spoke to a group at the African Masonic Lodge, where Abdul Rahman had spoken only five years earlier.